keblu/MSGARCH/README.md

 ## Details

-Major changes in the package make it such that code relying on the `MSGARCH` package previous to version 1.0 won't be compatible with the current and future version of the `MSGARCH` package.
+Major changes in the package make it such that code relying on the `MSGARCH` package previous to version 1.0 will not be compatible with the current and future version of the `MSGARCH` package.
 We however encourage the user to update the package to the latest version since many enhancement and bug fix has been implemented.
 Please refer to [Ardia et al., 2017](https://ssrn.com/abstract=2845809) for more information.

 ## References